 I worked on these blogs intermittently since mid-2019.
 They went live only in April 2020, in the early days of the pandemic.
 Initially, I was able to upload at least two posts per blog in a week.
 Thereafter, I discontinued for certain personal reasons.
 My attention got diverted to the print media and a few online journals.

 For someone writing regularly late in life, having to wait for editorial decisions is suicidal.
-Some issues cease to be topical making the article relevant.
+Some issues cease to be topical making the article irrelevant.
 Even after an editor approves for publication, there could be delays in search of the right time and suitable space.
 This is compounded by the fact that many scribes continue to write into their 80s and beyond.
-At the same time, many new journalists are joining the profession.
+At the same time, many new and young journalists are aspiring to join the profession.
+Between these extremes, a new writer on the wrong side of 60 stands no chance.

 There have been cases of unreturned calls.
 Not to mention unacknowledged messages and mails.
 Many cases of payments overlooked, delayed, reduced, or refused.
 But the most difficult have been editorial rewording or truncation of title and content without any consultation.
 Sometimes, these are to the detriment of the flow and continuity of the article.
 All aimed to suit a procrustean bed of editorial rules and space.
 That was when I decided to be on my own.